HubBucket-Team/gdc-docs/docs/Visualization_Documentation/GeneEntity.md

 ## Most Frequent Mutations

-The ten most frequent mutations in the gene are displayed as a bar graph that indicates the number of cases that share each mutation.
+The 20 most frequent mutations in the gene are displayed as a bar graph that indicates the number of cases that share each mutation.

 [![Gene MFM](images/GDC-Gene-MFM.png)](images/GDC-Gene-MFM.png "Click to see the full image.")

 A table is displayed below that lists information about each mutation including:

+* __ID:__ A UUID Code for the mutation assigned by the GDC, when clicked will bring a user to the [Mutation Entity Page](MutationEntity.md)
 * __DNA Change:__ The chromosome and starting coordinates of the mutation are displayed along with the nucleotide differences between the reference genome and tumor sample.
 * __Type:__ A general classification of the mutation
 * __Consequences:__ The effects the mutation has on the gene coding for a protein (i.e. synonymous, missense, non-coding transcript).
 A link to the [Gene Entity Page](GeneEntity.md) for the gene affected by the mutation is included